On a mission to save local reporting one outlet at a time.

 This is an experiment.
 We are transparent about the challenges and the need for community support.
 More than 1,300 local communities have lost a local newspaper to a big hedge fund buyout, the pandemic crisis, or an inability to adapt to reader transitions online.
 No one has found a single solution to save a local paper, so we’re experimenting with ours.
 We are transparent with our readers and advertisers about how much it costs to make and deliver their paper and we aren’t ashamed to ask for help or advice to make it better.

-Pat Davis is on a mission to save local, independent journalism across New Mexico.
-Following the loss of the Weekly Alibi in Albuquerque in 2020, Davis led the effort with former Alibi staff and co-founder Abby Lewis to launch a new publication, The Paper.
+Following the loss of the Weekly Alibi in Albuquerque in 2020, Davis led the effort with former Alibi staff Tierna Unruh-Enos and co-founder Abby Lewis to launch a new publication, The Paper.
 In 2022, Davis bought the Corrales Comment and Sandoval Signpost from their retiring founders and publishers.
+In 2023, the group helped to bring Independent back to publishing after the longtime publisher ceased operations after almost 20 years.
+The group also publishes The Rolling Paper, the state’s most read publication for cannabis industry and enthusiasts.

 Our editors are the chief executive of their publications.

-TS Last serves as the editor for the Sandoval Signpost and Corrales Comment.
+TS Last serves as the editor of the Corrales Comment.

 TS is a New Mexico journalism institution.
 He previously served as editor of the Journal North (the Albuquerque Journal‘s northern NM edition), general manager of the El Defensor Chieftan (Socorro) and as staff writer at the Valencia News-Bulletin.